What is a security kernel?

 This forms the essential composition of an operating system that falls under the Trusted Computing Foundation (TCB) methodology.
 In a TCB implementation, the security core of an operating system is also known as a baseline monitor.
 It provides complete control at all times and cannot be changed in any way.
 It then enforces the security policy for programs and users on the system so that they can read and write to system files, as well as various access points for network protocols and other inter-process communications.
 By providing these functions, it must also be able to be analyzed and monitored to ensure that it meets these requirements.

-See also What is a broadband modem?
+See also What is a computer?

 Since the security kernel concept has a broad definition, it is not limited to software implementations.
 Essential security policies can also take the form of a hardware device, such as a smart card system or other hardware addition.
 In this way, access to system resources cannot be unlocked without using a specific card inserted into the computer.